Saggarwal9/Illumio_TakeHome/README.md

 6:25 - 7:20 PM : Implementing the code in Java using Eclipse IDE.
 7:20 - 7:30 PM : Testing.

+(and extra 10 minutes to write this Readme.)

 # Some important design decisions that I would like to mention:

 ### Firewall Class: